|

 Pacific Cruise Port – Puerto Quetzal, Guatemala

 Situated on Guatemala’s Pacific coast, Puerto Quetzal is a crucial port for cargo traffic and cruise liners.
-While this port handles mostly commercial vessels, a dock can accommodate one large cruise ship daily.
+The dock can accommodate one large cruise ship daily.
+Travelers entering Puerto Quetzal enjoy a welcome area, offering gift shops or operators selling tours.

-If you’ve booked an excursion through your cruise ship, you’ll head straight to the buses.
+Guests with cruise ship excursions, board buses at the port.
 Should you choose to explore on your own, you can spend a full day immersed in local culture and enjoying colonial architecture.
+By using chicken buses, the local means of transportation, you’ll have an inexpensive way to reach small villages nearby.

 How Many Ships Can The Guatemala Cruise Port Handle?